emsig/empymod/README.rst

 I am in the process of publishing an article regarding `empymod`, and I will put the info here once it is a reality.
 If you publish results for which you used `empymod`, please consider citing this article.
-Also consider citing the two articles given below, *Hunziker et al, 2015*, and *Key, 2012*, without which `empymod` would not exist.
+Also consider citing the two articles given below, Hunziker et al. (2015), and Key (2012), without which `empymod` would not exist.
 All releases have additionally a Zenodo-DOI, provided on the `release-page <https://github.com/prisae/empymod/releases>`_.